eturkes/website-eturkes-hugo/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "emir.turkes@eturkes.com"

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a PhD candidate under the supervision of Prof. Karen E. Duff at University College London, investigating the basis of tauopathies such as Alzheimer's Disease using bioinformatic approaches.

+In my past work, I analyzed fMRI data from the Human Connectome Project with the Boston University Speech Lab to further refine the DIVA model of speech.
+And for my Master's research at The University of Tokyo, I performed behavioral phenotyping of a novel mouse model of autism using Intellicage, an automated home cage system.

+In my spare time, I am passionate about music and especially electric guitar.
+I also try to engage in community outreach with the support of Rotary International, having been a Rotary Scholar in Japan and a member of clubs in my area.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.